juergenweb/FrontendForms/README.md

 * **exactValue**\
   You can check if a value entered inside a text field is exactly the same value as a value given.

-Parameter: validation name / Second parameter: the value that the field must have
+First parameter: validation name / Second parameter: the value that the field must have

 ```php
 $field->setRule('exactValue', 'mygivenValue');